chovanecm/snow-run/README.md

 # Snow-Run

+Snow-Run aims to help developers and administrators to interact with their ServiceNow instance through command line.
-This tools aims to provide command-line interface for running locally stored ServiceNow background scripts.
-Additionally, it offers a few useful commands to interact with ServiceNow without having to click around in web browser.
+Initially started to provide a command-line interface for executing server-side scripts remotely from the command line or a local file, it now additionally offers a few useful commands to interact with ServiceNow without having to click around in web browser, including database search and run-time object inspection.

+Snow-Run is extensible.
+You can write your own extensions using ServiceNow JavaScript API that you are already familiar with.

-It is experimental and assumed to work with the London release, although it may work with other releases as well.
+It is free, experimental, assumed to work with the London release, although it may work with other releases as well, and in no way affiliated with ServiceNow Inc.

 Version 0.0.1

 Requirements:
- - curl, bash
+ - curl, bash, grep, sed, etc. (=> Linux / Windows Subsytem for Linux / Cygwin / MSYS / …)
  - a running ServiceNow instance
  - an account in ServiceNow that is capable of running background scripts

 # Warnings

-***Never ever try running anything of this against your production instance.***
+- ***Never ever try running anything of this against your production instance.***

-***Never ever allow anyone to steal your cookies (see bellow).***
+- ***Never ever allow anyone to steal your cookies (see bellow).***
+- The tool has been written to accommodate author's current needs; it may not correctly detect some error states, and in general, mostly expects "happy-case" scenarios.

 YOU HAVE BEEN WARNED!

 # Instructions

+This guide assumes you have an administrator account in your ServiceNow instance.
+If not, some commands may not work for you.

+Scripts have been "tested" (=are known (more or less) to work) with Ubuntu 18.04 using Windows Subsystem for Linux as well as with MSYS shipped with Git for Windows.

 ## Setting up Environment

 1. Set your instance (optional, you can skip to step 2)

  *Preferably, avoid using the tool with production instances.*